waxim/n98-configdiff/README.md

 | `--show-missing` | Defaults to 0.
 Set to 1 to include missing rows in remote. |`0`|
 | `--scope` | Limit the scope. `website`,`store`,`global` | `website`|
 | `--scope-id` | The id of the scope limit | `2`|

+### ToDo
+- Allow exports of upgrade and downgrade SQL scripts
+- Option to filter or skip values